itstheceo/TypewriterCarouselView/README.md

 ```

 ## Todo
-Add support for other platforms, and reduce minimum supported versions where possible (pull requests welcome!).
+* Add support for other platforms.
+* Reduce minimum supported platform versions, where possible.

-As my current use case allows for the current support, I do not know when I will get around to doing this.
+As my use case allows for the current support, I do not know when I will get around to doing this.
+Pull requests welcome.

 ## Questions
 If you have any questions or suggestions, you can create an issue or pull request on this GitHub repository.